 - 1/4 teaspoon salt

-Arrange apples on non stick baking sheet evenly
+- Core apples and cut into small pieces.
+Arrange apples on non stick baking sheet evenly.

-After 30 minutes is up, remove baking sheet from oven and add granola to baking sheet
+- After 30 minutes is up, remove baking sheet from the oven and add granola to the baking sheet

-Put baking sheet back in oven and bake for 40 minutes
+- Increase oven temperature to 275 degrees Fahrenheit.
+Put the baking sheet back in the oven and bake for 40 minutes.